Ghussy/mobile-app-c0re/README.md

 # Building

-- Copy `.env.template` into `.env` and fill in the corresnponding credentials
+- Copy `.env.template` into `.env` and fill in the corresponding credentials

 # Contributing